terraform-ibm-modules/terraform-ibm-cbr/examples/fscloud/README.md

 1. Open up network traffic flow from Schematics to HPCS public endpoints.
 2. Open up network traffic flow from a block of IPs to the Schematics public endpoint.
 3. Open up network traffic flow from the VPC created in this example to ICD postgresql private endpoints.
+4. Open up network traffic flow from RabbitMQ to the Key Protect private endpoints.

 Context: this examples covers a "pseudo" real-world scenario where:
 1. Schematics is used to execute terraform that create HPCS keys and key ring over its public endpoint.